 Shark Bay is the perfect getaway for those seeking a healthy dose of adventure on the Western Australian side of our sunburnt continent.
-Here’s our guide to a road trip along Australia’s Coral Coast from Perth to Denham in Shark Bay, with ideas for hiking, camping, kayaking, and diving adventures along the way.
+Here’s our guide to road tripping along Australia’s Coral Coast from Perth to Shark Bay.

 - Road tripping the Indian Ocean Drive alongside a gorgeous coastline

 - Stop at some of the most beautiful national parks in WA

 - This trip can be as long (camping) or short (flying) as you want